PhilBoileau/cvCovEst/paper/paper.md

 [Comprehensive R Archive Network](https://CRAN.R-project.org/package=cvCovEst);
 its development version can be found on [GitHub](https://github.com/PhilBoileau/cvCovEst).
-Documentation and examples are found in the accompanying manual pages and vignette.
+Documentation and examples are contained in each version's manual pages and vignettes.

 # Acknowledgments